viklund/courses/rnaseq/labs/kallisto.md

 	time kallisto/kallisto index -i hsGRCh38_kallisto Homo_sapiens.GRCh38.rna.fa.gz

+It should take less than 10 minutes.

+Next, download the FASTA files from the [download area](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/diffExp/FASTQ/) .
-The next steps will take quite a while (maybe several hours).
-What they entail is (1) downloading FASTQ files from SRA and (2) quantifying the FASTQ files against our Kallisto index with bootstrapping for later use in Sleuth.
-You might want to either substitute your own FASTQ files here, or to run Kallisto without bootstraps (skip the -b 100 option).
-The samples we use here are from an experiment on prostate tumors, with three pairs of normal/tumor samples for a total of six samples (there are many more in the original study)
+When that is done, it's time for quantifying the FASTQ files against our Kallisto index with bootstrapping for later use in Sleuth.
+You could do that one by one, with a command like

-		for f in SRR057629 SRR057630 SRR057632 SRR057649 SRR057650 SRR057651
-		do sratoolkit.2.5.2-mac64/bin/fastq-dump --split-files $f
-		time kallisto/kallisto quant -i hsGRCh38_kallisto -t 4 -b 100 ${f}_1.fastq ${f}_2.fastq -o ${f}
+    time kallisto/kallisto quant -i hsGRCh38_kallisto -t 4 -b 100 7_111116_AD0341ACXX_137_1_index1_1.fastq.gz 7_111116_AD0341ACXX_137_1_index1_2.fastq.gz -o sample1

-		rm ${f}_?.fastq
-		done
+or in a bash loop:

+    for i in {1..12}; do time kallisto quant -i hsGRCh38_kallisto -t 4 -b 100 7_111116_AD0341ACXX_137_${i}_index${i}_1.fastq.gz 7_111116_AD0341ACXX_137_${i}_index${i}_2.fastq.gz -o sample${i}; done

 In this example, we put "-t 4" so we can use up to four processors in the bootstrapping.
 You may want to modify this value according to the machine you are working on.
-If you wanted to run Kallisto without bootstraps and just get expression values on a pair of FASTQ files, you would run
+If you wanted to run Kallisto without bootstraps and just get expression values on a pair of FASTQ files, you would run something like

     kallisto/kallisto quant -i hsGRCh38_kallisto <FILE1>.fastq <FILE2>.fastq -o <OUTPUT_DIR_NAME>

+Running Kallisto on all the 12 samples with 100 bootstraps may take an hour or so, depending on your machine and settings.
+The time on a MacBook Pro with four threads and 16 Gb of RAM was ... minutes.

-## Example commands for running Sleuth
+## Running Sleuth

-Here we give an example workflow for a DE analysis in Sleuth.
-This is based on the prostate cancer scenario for which we downloaded files above, so if you are using other data, you will of course need to adjust some commands accordingly.
+Here we give an example workflow for a DE analysis in Sleuth based on the A431 data that we are using for all the DE analysis labs.
+Start by downloading the results from the [download area](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/diffExp/kallisto_results).
+Download and extract the whole folder and make a note of where it is.

-This part is done entirely in R, so start your R environment and begin by installing the dependencies.
+The Sleuth analysis is done entirely in R, so start your R environment and begin by installing the dependencies.
 This only needs to be done the first time, of course.

 		source("http://bioconductor.org/biocLite.R")
 		biocLite("rhdf5")